A hampered shot in which a fault may be committed should be watched by a referee. (Picture of Russell Bretherton at Surbiton)

 Most often, a referee acts as a Referee on Request - called on by the players either to watch a problematic stroke about to be played or to sort out a problem after it has happened.

 Occasionally, when the situation demands, a referee may be asked to supervise a match and become a Referee in Charge.

 All significant tournaments controlled by the Croquet Association or a Federation will normally have an appointed Tournament Referee: the official with responsibility for nominating and allocating authorised referees, and hearing appeals.

 Becoming a Referee

-Often there is insufficient time to administer the examinations immediately after a course.
-If you have attended a course and want to try the exam, please contact a local Examining Referee, who will be delighted to work with you towards your qualification.
+Often, there is insufficient time to administer the examinations immediately after a course.
+If you have attended a course and want to pass the exam, please contact a local Examining Referee, who will be delighted to work with you towards your qualification.